Home | Pilot Whale | Spinner Dolphin | Humpback Whale | Spotted Dolphin |

 Several Non-Governmental Organisations like Working abroad, Global Vision International, Frontier, and others have become involved in cetacean conservation projects.
 They mainly provide for visitors to participate in short-term “gap experience” programs.
 Most of those organizations charge a hefty fee for participation in their conservation projects but provide a good opportunity to get involved locally.

-The Fiji Fisheries Department, the University of South Pacific, WDC, WCS all conduct surveys and data which help to establish an overview of the current status of whales and dolphins around the Fiji Islands.
+The Fiji Fisheries Department, the University of South Pacific, WDC, WCS all conducting surveys and data which help to establish an overview of the current status of whales and dolphins around the Fiji Islands.

 All images on those pages are taken during whale and dolphin encounters in the waters around Levuka/Ovalau.